 The City’s Invasive Management Program has been reviewed by Toronto Public Health and complies with all provincial and federal pesticide regulations, including Health Canada's Pest Management and Regulatory Agency (PMRA) guidelines.
 Where the pesticides are being used, the public is advised to avoid treated areas while warning signs are posted.
 Signs will be placed 24 hours before treatment and removed 48 hours afterward.

-The goal is to significantly reduce the Phragmites population size in Grenadier Pond over the next 2 years.
+The goal is to significantly reduce the Phragmites population size in Grenadier Pond in 2 years.
 Pesticide treatment took place in September 2024 and follow-up treatment is expected to occur in September 2025.
-Following the 2024 treatment, dead standing stems were cut and piled on site in February 2025.
-This will allow for ease of treatment the following year, and where necessary dead standing material can be left to maintain cover for wildlife.
+Following the 2025 treatment, dead standing stems will be cut and piled on site in February 2026.
+This will allow for ease of future management and restoration of these areas.
+Where necessary, dead standing material can be left to maintain cover for wildlife.

 For more information about what the City is doing to manage phragmites across Toronto, visit: Phragmites Maintenance